njuzrs/dialogue_distillation/README.md

 ## Code

-`code/generation`: code of generation based dialogue model `code/retrieval`: code of retrieval based dialogue model
+`code/generation`: code of generation based dialogue model

+`code/retrieval`: code of retrieval based dialogue model

 ## Data

-The data we used can be [download](https://drive.google.com/file/d/1mNQf7QydWGhxPE1-1IW0yfwSLJJ9zVG7/view?usp=sharing)
+The data we used can be downloaded from this [link](https://drive.google.com/file/d/1mNQf7QydWGhxPE1-1IW0yfwSLJJ9zVG7/view?usp=sharing)

 ## Citation